New Zealand becomes one of the first countries to legalize paid leave for miscarriages

 “The grief that comes with miscarriage is not a sickness.
 It is a loss,” said Ginny Andersen, a member of Prime Minister Jacinda Ardern’s Labour Party who introduced the bill to parliament.
 “That loss takes time — time to recover physically and time to recover mentally, time to recover with a partner.”

-The only other country with legislation of this kind is India, which entitles women to six weeks of paid leave if they miscarry.
+The only other country with legislation of this kind is India, where women are entitled to six weeks of paid leave if they miscarry.
 But the law applies only to those who work at a company with 10 people or more, according to Quartz, meaning just a small fraction of the population benefits, since so many women work in India’s informal job market.

 New Zealand lawmakers said they hoped the legislation, which also applies to lost pregnancies through adoptions and surrogacies but does not apply to abortions, would pave the way for other countries to follow suit.